dakom/ibc-chat/README.md

 * docker: the docker optimizer tool
 * docker_arm: the docker optimizer tool for arm systems (e.g. apple silicon)

-For the sake of speed, the default is to run the `deployer` command _with_ the "only" flag - which is why the setup instructions included preparing the cli, i.e. there's no need to rebuild the deployer tool itself each time contracts change.

-However, if you change the Instantiation message for contracts, for example, remember to `task deployer-build` to update the tool itself.
+For the sake of speed, the `deployer` tool is _not_ rebuilt every time it's run - which is why the setup instructions included preparing the cli.
+If the tool does need to be rebuilt, e.g. if Instantiation or Migration messages change, remember to `task deployer-build` to update the tool itself.

 # CLI